UTDallasEPICS/Kids-U-Database-Reporting/README.md

 ### Data Entry:

 - The **enrollment** page displays all the student roster in a table.
-- The **outcome measurements** and **report cards** pages display academic results of the students.
-We're not sure what the distinction between them is.
-Also, the information displayed on those pages had been previously lost somehow, so the pages are empty and unused for now.
+- The **outcome measurements** page displays results of tests designed to measure student growth.
+The information displayed on this page was lost somehow previously, so the pages are currently empty.
+- The **report cards** page displays report card grades of the students.
+Also, the information displayed on this page was also lost.
 - The **attendance/meals** page has been removed because Kids-U not longer uses that page.

 ### Management:

 - The **staff directory** page displays the staff roster in a table, along with a staff entry for each Kids-U site.
 - The **program/facility sites** page displays a list of Kids-U sites.
-- The **organizations** page displays a list of organizations that support Kids-U.
+- The **organizations** page displays a list of organizations associated with Kids-U.
 - The **school districts** page displays a list of school districts that students attend.
 - The **schools** page displays a list of schools that students attend.